Table of Contents

 Generate a Directory of Teams

 GenerateTeamsDirectory.ps1: Teams doesn’t publish a directory of teams within an organization.
 This script creates a listing of Teams which could be given to users.
 In larger organizations, it would be best to replace the call to Get-Team with the Teams Graph API.
 The script was featured in this article.
+A newer version of the script (based on the Microsoft Graph) is available from GitHub.

 Get Details of Azure AD Access Reviews for Teams and Groups